Blotch3D/Blotch3D/README.md

 To add MonoGame plus Blotch3D to an existing non-MonoGame project, add a reference to the appropriate MonoGame binary (typically in "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\\...").
 Also add a reference to, or the source of, Blotch3D.
-If you want to use custom models, fonts, etc. in your 3D window, you will need to add a Content.mgcb file as described in the [Making and using 3D models](#making-and-using-3d-models) section.

 If you are copying the Blotch3D library binary (like Blotch3D.dll on Windows) to a project or packages folder instead of including its source